felixjones/gba-plusplus/README.md

 No "tools".
 Just code.

-STL used only where it makes "perfect" sense.
+STL used where it makes "perfect" sense.

 Do as much as possible at compile-time.

 Cool things are separate library projects (SRAM, SD file system, RTC time, dynamic libraries, Nitro types).

-Types that reflect GBA hardware (24bit integers, fixed and frac decimals).

 Some helpful, optional utilities (VRAM allocators, general allocators, perspective 3D matrices).